Convergence analysis of equilibrium methods for inverse problems: Discussion and outlook

-We presented a convergence analysis for solving inverse problems with the equilibrium equation~\eqref{eq:equilibrium} including the derivation of stability estimates and convergence rates.
-This analysis was strengthened in the case where the regularization operator $\grad$ satisfies \eqref{eq:degrad}.
-In particular we derived the limiting problem \eqref{eq:limiting} for $\alpha \to 0$ which particular lead to a new loss function for training the regularization operator $\grad$.
-We have further shown for finite $\alpha$, the equilibrium equation has limited performance on any given signal-class $\mathbb{S}$.
-The results in our paper raise many new questions for future research.
-One such potential direction of research is to weaken \eqref{eq:degrad} that does not suffer from the lower-bound.
-Other directions could include the analysis of the novel loss-function provided in Section~\ref{ssec:loss}, its extension and the comparison with existing ones.
-Deriving regularization methods different from \eqref{eq:degrad} based on \eqref{eq:limiting} is another promising research direction.
+We presented a convergence analysis for solving inverse problems with the equilibrium equation~\eqref{eq:INV} including the derivation of stability estimates and convergence rates.
+This analysis was strengthened in the case where the regularization operator $\Ro$ satisfies \eqref{eq:degrad}.
+In particular we derived the limiting problem \eqref{eq:limiting} for $\alpha \to 0$ which particular lead to a new loss function for training the regularization operator $\Ro$.
+We have further shown for finite $\alpha$, the equilibrium equation has limited performance on any given signal-class $\V$.

+The results in our paper raise several new questions for future research.
+One potential direction is to weaken the assumption~\eqref{eq:degrad}.
+Other directions include studying a loss of the form

+which is based on the limiting problem and targets $\Ro_{\theta}$-recoverability (Theorem~\ref{thm:rec}) of a set of training images $(\signal_i)_i$.
+In particular, analyzing this approach, comparing it to, and integrating it with DEQ and PnP training strategies constitute interesting lines of future research.
+Another promising direction is to derive regularization methods different from~\eqref{eq:degrad}, motivated by the structure of the limiting problem~\eqref{eq:limiting}.

+While inspired by DEQ, we emphasize that our theory is not concerned with learning a particular regularizer, but rather focuses on the regularization properties of such approaches.
+Our framework applies broadly and includes variational regularization, DEQ, PnP, and RED methods.
+A key goal of our analysis is to accommodate learned regularizers, which are typically not gradients.
+Since actual numerical performance is highly dependent on the architecture used for $\Ro$ and the specific training strategy, we have deliberately chosen not to include numerical results.
+Including them could misleadingly suggest that we advocate a particular learning approach, which is not the case.
+Any learned or non-learned implicit regularization method of the form~\eqref{eq:INV} falls within the scope of our theoretical framework.